 There are currently no approved therapies for wAIHA in the United States.
-Apellis is running a Phase 2 clinical trial using APL-2 in cold agglutinin diseases, or CADs, and wAIHA.
-Other companies who are running clinical trials in these rare anemias include Alexion in Phase 2 with SYNT001 and Rigel in Phase 3 with Fostamatinib.
+Rigel is running a Phase 3 clinical trial of Tavalisse in wAIHA.
+Apellis is running a Phase 2 clinical trial using APL-2 in cold agglutinin disease, or CAD, and wAIHA.
+Other companies who have trials ongoing or planned in these rare anemias include Alexion in Phase 2 with SYNT001, Momenta in Phase 2 with Nipocalimab and Immunovant with IMVT-1401.